graphprotocol/contracts/gre/README.md

 **Graph Config**

-Returns an object that grants raw access to the graph config file for the protocol.
+Returns an object that grants raw access to the YAML parse of the graph config file for the protocol.
 The graph config file is a YAML file that contains all the parameters with which the protocol was deployed.

 > TODO: add better APIs to interact with the graph config file.